Copyright Infringement Notice Letter

-Use our copyright infringement notice to notify an individual or a business that they have infringed your copyright.
+Use our Copyright Infringement Notice Letter template to notify an individual or a business that they have infringed your copyright.
 The letter warns the recipient that you will take legal action if they do not cease the copyright infringement.

-Copyright in the UK is covered by the Copyright, Designs and Patents Act 1988.
-Under this legislation an owner of copyright is entitled to a range of legal remedies.
+In the UK is the Copyright, Designs and Patents Act 1988 governs copyright.
+Under this law, an owner of copyright is entitled to a range of legal remedies.
 These include:

 - Damages for breach of copyright;

 - Damages for breach of moral rights to be identified as the author and to object to false attribution of work;

-- An injunction to prevent further infringement of copyright.
+- An injunction to prevent further infringement of copyright; and / or

 - An order for the handing over of any articles/materials that infringe the copyright.